riak-synrc/pbkdf2/share/doc/src/ddocs.rst

 This function may return `html`, `json` , `xml` or our custom `text json` format representation of same document object with same processing rules.
-Probably, the `xml` provider in our function needs in more care to handle nested objects and keys with invalid characters, but you've got the idea!
+Probably, the `xml` provider in our function needs more care to handle nested objects correctly, and keys with invalid characters, but you've got the idea!

 .. seealso::